bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

   <img src="Ch2_PPF_OC.png" alt="Ch2_PPF" width="400">
 </p>

+1. Equate production if the country only produced either of the good

+$$ 50 \text{ mil barrels of oil} = 30 \text{ hundred thousand cars}$$

+- Economic growth results in the PPF shifting outwards

 - Shape of PPF
  - If the PPF is a straight line the opporunity cost is constant